United States presidential debates: 1960 Kennedy–Nixon debates

-Since 1976
+1976 presidential debate

 After the Kennedy–Nixon debates, it was 16 years before general election presidential candidates again debated each other face to face.
-During this interval intra-party debates were held during the 1968 Democratic primaries, between Robert F. Kennedy and Eugene McCarthy, and again during the 1972 Democratic primaries, between George McGovern, Hubert Humphrey and others.
+During this interval intra-party debates were held during the 1968 Democratic primaries, between Robert F. Kennedy and Eugene McCarthy, and again during the 1972 Democratic primaries, between George McGovern, Hubert Humphrey, and others.

-The next presidential candidates debates occurred during the 1976 campaign, when President Gerald Ford, who had entered office two years earlier after President Nixon resigned, agreed to three debates with his Democratic challenger, Jimmy Carter.
-The 1976 debates (one on domestic issues, one on foreign policy, and one on any topic) were held before studio audiences, and, like the 1960 debates, were televised nationally.
+The next presidential candidates debates occurred during the 1976 campaign, when President Gerald Ford, who had entered office two years earlier after President Richard Nixon resigned, agreed to three debates with his Democratic challenger, Jimmy Carter.

+The 1976 debates, one on domestic issues, one on foreign policy, and one on any topic, were held before studio audiences, and, like the 1960 debates, were televised nationally.
 The League of Women Voters sponsored the debates.
 This was a change from the Kennedy–Nixon debates, which had been sponsored by the television networks themselves.
-In addition to 1976, the League also sponsored the debates held in 1980 and in 1984.

 Roughly an hour into the first televised debate, the broadcast audio coming from the Walnut Street Theatre and fed to all networks suddenly cut out, effectively muting the candidates in the middle of a statement by Carter.
 The two candidates were initially unaware of this technical glitch and continued to debate, unheard to the television audience.
-They were soon informed of this problem, and proceeded to stand still and silently at their podiums for about 27 minutes, until the problem, a blown capacitor, was located and fixed, in time for Carter to briefly finish the statement he had begun when the audio cut out, and for both candidates to issue closing statements.
+They were soon informed of this problem, and proceeded to stand still and silently at their lecterns for about 27 minutes, until the problem, a blown capacitor, was located and fixed, in time for Carter to briefly finish the statement he had begun when the audio cut out, and for both candidates to issue closing statements.

 The dramatic effect of televised presidential debates was demonstrated again in the 1976 debates between Ford and Carter.
 Ford had already cut into Carter's large lead in the polls, and was generally viewed as having won the first debate on domestic policy.
 Polls released after this first debate indicated the race was even.
 However, in the second debate on foreign policy, Ford made what was widely viewed as a major blunder when he said "There is no Soviet domination of Eastern Europe and there never will be under a Ford administration."
 After this, Ford's momentum stalled, and Carter won a very close election.